dylan-lang/dylan-programming-book/source/inherit.rst

 -------------------------------

-In our airport example, we defined a *<vehicle>* class, and used it as a superclass for classes of aircraft. `See Hierarchy of vehicle classes. <inherit.htm#73249>`_ shows the hierarchy of vehicle classes that we defined.
+In our airport example, we defined a *<vehicle>* class, and used it as a superclass for classes of aircraft. `Hierarchy of vehicle classes. <inherit.htm#73249>`_ shows the hierarchy of vehicle classes that we defined.